Ximmerse/SDK-legacy/Tools/README.md

 </div>

 ## <a name="anchor-CardboardTest"></a>7 Cardboard Test - <kbd>Mobile -> CardboardTest.apk</kbd>
 The Cardboard Test is a basic demo that shows the position and rotation of the X-Cobra when connected to your mobile device **via the X-Hawk**.
+You can refer to our [Cardboard Test Tutorial Video](https://www.youtube.com/watch?v=BWye8ZaxMbQ) for demonstration.

 <div align = center>
 <img src="imgs/CardboardTest.png" >